 The Commission commissioned an external study to develop a cost model in order to estimate the costs of providing wholesale roaming services in the EEA (see section 5 of the accompanying Review SWD).
 The development of the cost model by the contractor and the Commission was done in close cooperation with National regulatory Authorities (NRAs) via the International Roaming Expert Working Group (IR EWG) of BEREC.
 Several rounds of oral and written exchanges were organised on the methodology to be used to build the cost model.
-NRAs were requested to provide detailed information on the cost models they have developed over the years to estimate the costs of termination in accordance with the 2009 Commission Recommendation80, so that Member States' specificities can be accommodated as much as possible in the cost model developed for the purpose of assessing the wholesale roaming costs.
+NRAs were requested to provide detailed information on the cost models they have developed over the years to estimate the costs of termination in accordance with the 2009 Commission Recommendation on the cost model developed for the purpose of assessing the wholesale roaming costs.